 Elyn Aviva (neé Ellen Feinberg), Ph.D., M.Div., is an independent researcher specializing in sacred sites, powerful places, comparative religion, and pilgrimage.
 Her Ph.D.
 (Princeton University 1985) was the first dissertation in cultural anthropology documenting the contemporary pilgrimage on the Spanish Camino de Santiago, which she first walked in 1982.
 Her book, Following the Milky Way, now in its second edition, was the first modern travel narrative by an American about walking the French Way.
 It describes what the Camino was like in 1982, before it became so popular.
 Elyn has walked the Camino several times and has also walked the French pilgrimage route from Le Puy en Velay to the Pyrenees.

-Elyn is the author of numerous articles and over a dozen books, including novels based on the theme of pilgrimage.
-She is a long-time student of geomancy, dowsing, and related arts.
+Elyn is the author of numerous articles and over a dozen books, including novels based on the themes of pilgrimage and quest.
+She is a long-time student of geomancy, dowsing, kabbalah, and related arts.
 Along with her husband, Gary White, Elyn is co-author of the transformational-travel guidebook series, “Powerful Places,” written for travellers who want to experience more deeply the locations they visit.
-This series includes Powerful Places in Scotland , in Ireland , in Brittany , in Wales , and more.
 She is also co-author, with Ferran Blasco, of Where Heaven and Earth Unite: Powerful Places, Sacred Sites, and You, a series of in-depth interviews that explores how megaliths, labyrinths, churches, and other sacred locations utilize telluric and solar energies.
-Her latest novel, The Secret — A Magical Fable , will be released in summer 2018.
-Elyn and Gary have been living in Spain since 2009; they currently live in Oviedo, Asturias.
-Elyn and Gary released their latest book: Powerful Places in Malta — a Broader Perspective
+Her latest novel, Melita’s Quest for the Grail, was published in Summer 2020.
+Elyn and Gary moved to Spain in 2009; they currently are experiencing life back in the US.

 More information on her publications is available on the Facebook page Elyn Aviva Writes and at www.PilgrmsProcess.com.
 Many of Elyn’s articles can be found at www.yourlifeisatrip/home/author/elynaviva.